bozoh/openrewrite-db-mcp/README.md

 ## License

-This project is part of the OpenRewrite ecosystem.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.